The translation of this document is outdated.

 the courts;

-the resignation of relevant officials or institutions has not
+first meeting or after resignation of the relevant officials or

 4) is unable to take decisions because at three successive

-relevant city or municipality council have not participated.
+relevant council have not participated.

 [21 December 2000]